Statistics Explained

 Energy consumption

 Households account for about a quarter of final energy consumption.
-At home, people use energy in particular for heating, cooling, cooking, lighting, sanitary purposes and appliances.
+At home, people use energy in particular for heating, cooling, cooking, lighting, sanitation and appliances.
 The level of household energy consumption mainly depends on outdoor temperatures, energy performance of buildings, use and efficiency of electrical appliances, and behaviour and economic status of inhabitants (for example, their desired or affordable level of thermal comfort, frequency of clothes washing, use of TV-sets, games and lighting preferences).

-The EU has increased its productivity
+The EU has increased its energy productivity

 Energy supply

-Russia continued to be the main supplier of energy to the EU in 2021, accounting for 44.1 % of gas, 28.4 % of petroleum product and 52.4 % of solid fuel imports from outside the EU.
-This shows the EU’s significant dependence on Russian energy deliveries, which according to the most recent quarterly data fell significantly in 2022 after Russia cut gas supplies to the EU and the EU accelerated its phase out of Russian fossil fuels through sanctions on coal and crude oil and by increasing its diversification efforts.
-By some distance, the next largest sources of gas and petroleum products were European countries outside the EU (mainly Norway and the UK), which supplied 18.0 % of gas and 15.4 % of petroleum imports.
-The second largest source for solid fuels was North America, which supplied 17.9 % [9].
+The second largest EU imports of gas and petroleum products came from European countries outside the EU (mainly Norway and the UK), which supplied 20.5 % of gas and 17.1 % of petroleum imports.
+For solid fuels, the second largest source was North America, which supplied 20.0 % [14].
 All percentages reported here refer to shares of total imports from outside the EU only, so do not account for energy traded between Member States.

 Access to affordable energy